MadameElfarran/Polychromatic-Toast/README.md

  * Command Macros *(mostly for operators)*
    * Gives the user the ability to perform commands with the click of a button
  * NBT Tooltips
-   * Provides NBT data for the user
+   * Provides NBT data in-game

 ## FAQ